mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The remaining population are mostly transient corporate workers on Dinenruum to extract mineral resources.
-The system’s two planetoid belts are reasonably rich and have a decently sized belter community.
+The system's two planetoid belts are reasonably rich and have a decently sized belter community.
 The University of Ashga is attempting to raise funds to restore the research station so that local